munkireport/munkireport-php/docs/illuminate/laravel-migration.md

 As Laravel will use Middleware to intercept and decide about authorized requests, this is going to be the hardest one to maintain backwards compatibility on.

+For simplicity we have created Gates which match exactly the style of authz done in the controller authorized() method.

 ### Views ###

 For this conversion we will keep using MR\Kiss\View to avoid a full rewrite of all the views.